Who Answers Your Tarot Questions?

 Trust Your Intuition

-When we work with the tarot cards we are really seeking answers from our subconscious self.
+When we work with the tarot cards we are really seeking answers from our subconscious self and the Universal Consciousness.
 The person who knows everything that really matters about your life is you.
-You may not know that you know it; in fact you probably don’t.
-But somewhere, hidden in the depths of your subconscious mind, you do have the answers.
+You may not be aware that you know it.
+But somewhere, perhaps hidden in the deepest parts of your subconscious mind, you do have the answers.
 The Tarot is a way for you to unlock your unconscious and release your knowledge of the truth.
 This experience lies at the heart of Practical Tarot.

 So, the answer to “Who answers your tarot questions?” is YOU!